MicrosoftDocs/Devices-docs/surface/surface-dock-firmware-update.md

 4. Event 2007 with the following text indicates a successful update: **Firmware update finished. hr=0 DriverTelementry EventCode = 2007**.

-   If the update is not successful, then event ID 2007 will be displayed as an **Error** event rather than **Information**.
-Additionally, the version reported in the Windows Registry will not be current.
+   If the update is not successful, then event ID 2007 is displayed as an **Error** event rather than **Information**.
+Additionally, the version reported in the Windows Registry won't be current.

-5. When the update is complete, updated DWORD values will be displayed in the Windows Registry, corresponding to the current version of the tool.
+5. When the update is complete, updated DWORD values are displayed in the Windows Registry, corresponding to the current version of the tool.
 See the [Versions reference](#versions-reference) section in this article for details.
 For example:

     - Component10CurrentFwVersion 0x04ac3970 (78395760)
     - Component20CurrentFwVersion 0x04915a70 (76634736)